api7/apisix-website/website/docs/apisix/plugins/jwt-auth.md

 For more information on JWT, refer to [JWT](https://jwt.io/) for more information.

+`jwt-auth` plugin can be integrated with HashiCorp Vault for storing and fetching secrets, RSA key pairs from its encrypted kv engine.
+See the [examples](#enable-jwt-auth-with-vault-compatibility) below to have an overview of how things work.

 ## Attributes

+For consumer side:

 | Name          | Type    | Requirement | Default | Valid                       | Description                                                                                                                                      |
 |:--------------|:--------|:------------|:--------|:----------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------|